 Student Advising Guidelines

 It is important for you to track your completed coursework in the Psychology Major, as well as in your GE pattern.
-Your advisor helps you plan coursework in line with your interest areas and goals, and discusses career and graduate school options with you.
-Meet with your advisor early to midway through each semester to be sure you’re on track with your coursework and graduation requirements.
+Your advisor can helpyou plan coursework in line with your interest areas and goals, and discusses career and graduate school options with you.
+Peer advisors can help you determine whether your are on track with your coursework and graduation requirements.
 If you have another major or a minor, an advisor in that department tracks your progress in that area.

 Your advisor must be a tenured or tenure-track faculty member from this list: